yiwxng/Summer_2024_Yi/CTS/notes_cts.md

 ### What is the difference between rl and mab?
 The difference is in mab, we try to find the best option, in rl we create the option from the interaction.
 Balancing the need to explore all options to find the best one and exploiting the best option once it is known
+- actions : rl creates, mab exist
+- state : rl agent needs to be aware of the state, no state in mab
+- long-term consequences : rl agent needs to be aware, mab only needs immediate rewards

 Actions: rl choosing actions that not only affect immediate rewards, but also subsequent statesm and future rewards. mab choosing actions